 Concussions Not A Major Concern

-Concussions are less likely to occur in MLB than in many other sports that involve more hard physical contact between players.
+Concussion injuries are less likely to occur in MLB than in many other sports that involve more hard physical contact between players.
 However, they do happen occasionally during baseball games.
 A close play at home plate or a player contacting one of the outfield walls while going to catch a long fly ball.
 However, concussions can still occur.

-MLB has set the time limits on the Injured List for concussions at 7 days allowing players with a slight concussion to get back into the game as quickly as possible.
+MLB has set the time limits on the Injuries List for concussions at 7 days allowing players with a slight concussion to get back into the game as quickly as possible.
 But, unfortunately, many concussions take considerably longer than 7 days to clear up and a player is then on a “wait and see” program of regular testing and proper care.
 A bad concussion can be a seriously debilitating condition that could take many months get better to the point that the injured player is ready to get back into the game.

 Any player who is on the 7- or 10-day IL may be moved to the 60-day IL.
 However, players who are placed on the 60-day IL cannot be moved to the 7- or 10-day list.